prateek1061/IndyCTF_Markdown/IndyCTFPrateek.md

 ## 5niff--1t

-Just used logic1 x to open the file and
+Just used logic1 x to open the file and used an analyzer to get hex.
+Then multiplied the baud rate of the resulting conversation by 12 and got the flag.

 ## Baby_IR